 Imagine watching a fireworks show with your family.
 In a burst of red, white, and blue, an urgent message suddenly appears in the night sky.
 What does it say?
 What will you do?

-Write a story using these words: watermelon, fireworks, parade, thunderstorm, splash, race, disappeared, cousins, bicycle, dog.
+Write a story using these words: watermelon, fireworks, parade, thunderstorm, splash, race, tunnel, cousins, bicycle, dog.
 (Let younger children choose just 3-5 of these words for their story.)

 Plan the perfect 4th of July barbecue or picnic.
 Make a list of foods you would serve.
 Then, choose one or two and describe them in detail to make them sound as tempting and mouth-watering as possible.